Is Denver College of Nursing accredited?

 On-Campus Programs - At Denver College of Nursing, all on-campus programs include traditional didactic classes in the classroom, classes in the learning skills lab, and clinical classes at appropriate health care facilities.
 At DCN you'll find that our class sizes are smaller than most universities.
 Classes are scheduled per starting cohort of students and students track through the program together in all didactic, lab and clinical classes for the length of their program.
 This allows students to form friendships, study groups, and groups that may carpool together.

-Online Program (RN to BSN) - Online class sizes in the RN to BSN program are limited to 25 students, and most classes will have 20 students or less.
+Online Program (RN to BSN and MSN) - Online class sizes in the RN to BSN and MSN programs are limited to 25 students, and most classes will have 20 students or less.
 Online programs do not include traditional lab or clinical experiences; however, experiential learning is included as an assignment in some courses.